wernerpaulin/PyProfGen/README.md

 ### Usage
 1. This app is per default connecting to the Eclipse Mosquitto MQTT broker app on the Runtime.
 If you choose to use another broker change the <a href="#environmental-variables">environmental variable "MQTT_BROKER_IP"</a>.
 2. This app is per default connecting to the broker via port 1883 which is the default port for MQTT.
-If you have multiple brokers running in parallel each of these brokers require a separate port.
+If you have multiple brokers running in parallel each of these brokers requires a separate port.
 Please set the <a href="#environmental-variables">environmental variable "MQTT_BROKER_PORT"</a> accordingly.
 3. An easy way to control this app is using the Node-RED app.